intel/nauta/docs/installation-and-configuration/README.md

 Completing all of the above takes some time.
 We are working on streamlining the process.

-## Removing Nauta

-Should you ever need to delete/remove Nauta, refer to: [Installation Process](./Installation_Process/IP.md) page for more details.

 This guide consists of the following main topics, in order.
 Start here to move through the correct sequence of events.

 * [System Software Components Requisites](System_Software_Components_Requisites/SSCR.md)